cfengine/documentation/reference/enterprise-api-ref/host.markdown

     Output format.
 Default value is `json`.
 Allowed values: `json`, `yaml`.
 * **withInventory** *(boolean)*
     Include inventory data to the API response.
 Default value is `false`.
 Allowed values: `true`, `false`
+* **inventoryFile** *(boolean)*
+    Make hosts' children values objects which aligns with Ansible inventory that is sourced from a file (so this format is appropriate for caching responses), wby default when `inventoryFile` is `false`, the output format aligns with Ansible inventory sourced from a script.
+Default value is `false`.
+Allowed values: `true`, `false`

 **CURL unfiltered request example**